STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

   * COMET-WEB: A browser application

 More information about CDP4-COMET can be found on the Starion Group [Website](https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/).
 The installer of the CDP4-COMET-IME can be downloaded here: https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/cdp4-comet/.

-A Public instance of COMET WebServices that is used to verify COMET WebServices compliance is available at http://cdp4services-test.cdp4.org.
-The content that is serviced by this instance is loaded by the contents of the [Data folder](./Data/).
-The username and password to access this COMET WebServices instances are: admin/pass.

 # Sponsors